AlexandrosPanag/HMU_Comp_Mobile_App/README.md

 ## Setup
-Download the mobile apk through your smartphone android device, ensure that your phone's installation settings are: <b>"Allow access from Unknown Apps -> Yes" & you're ready to launch the application! </b>
+Download the mobile apk through your smartphone android device, ensure that your phone's installation settings are: <b>"Allow access from Unknown Apps -> Yes" </b>

 ## Current Version
 1.0.1